Frequently Asked Questions

 How quickly can a custom LLM be trained and deployed?

-Salespeak was able to go from data exploration to production deployment in just three days: day one for data and benchmarking, day two for training and inference setup, and day three for evaluation, routing, and live deployment.
-(Source)
+Salespeak trained and deployed Navon in three days: Day one for data exploration and benchmarking, day two for training attempts and inference server setup, and day three for evaluation reframing, model routing, and production deployment.
+(Source, March 31, 2026)

-What are the next steps for Salespeak's LLM development?
+What are the next steps for Salespeak's custom LLM development?

-Salespeak plans to train more specialized agents, implement reinforcement learning with conversion rewards, and consolidate retrieval, reranking, and generation pipelines into a single model.
-These steps aim to further optimize sales outcomes and operational efficiency.
-(Source)
+If conversion data is positive, Salespeak plans to train more specialized agents, implement reinforcement learning with conversion rewards, and consolidate pipeline systems for retrieval, reranking, and generation.
+(Source, March 31, 2026)

 What is the role of supervised fine-tuning (SFT) in Salespeak's LLM training?

-How does Salespeak collect and use conversion data for LLM evaluation?
+How does Salespeak use domain-specific data for LLM training?

 Features & Capabilities